-WNBA’s Griner back in Russian court as trial continues

-KHIMKI, Russia (AP) — American basketball star Brittney Griner faced a Russian court again on Friday as her drug possession trial resumed after she pleaded guilty to the charges.

-Griner’s defense lawyers presented evidence that the basketball player received permission from Arizona health authorities to use cannabis for chronic pain.
+Griner lawyer: WNBA star had doctor’s letter for cannabis

+Griner last week in court acknowledged possessing the canisters, but said she had no criminal intent and claimed the canisters’ presence was due to hasty packing.
+In Russia’s judicial system, admitting guilt doesn’t automatically end a trial.

+Since the guilty plea, her court sessions have focused on in-person and written testimonies to her good character and athletic prowess.

 “The attending physician gave Brittney recommendations for the use of medical cannabis.
-The permission was issued on behalf of the Arizona Department of Health,” lawyer Maria Blagovolina was cited by Russia’s state news agency RIA Novosti as saying.
+The permission was issued on behalf of the Arizona Department of Health,” lawyer Maria Blagovolina said,

-The defense on Friday also submitted tests she underwent as part of an anti-doping check, the RIA-Novosti report said.
-They didn’t detect any prohibited substances in her system.
+The defense on Friday also submitted tests she underwent as part of an anti-doping check, which didn’t detect any prohibited substances in her system.

 The next hearing of Griner’s case was scheduled for July 26.

-Griner is one of the most prominent female athletes in the U.S., a standout for the Phoenix Mercury and a two-time Olympic gold medalist.
+“In the hearings yesterday and today what became very clear is the tremendous amount of respect and admiration both in the United States and here in Russia where Miss Griner has been playing basketball for seven years, not only for her professional achievements but for her character and integrity,” U.S. Embassy charge d’affaires Elizabeth Rood said outside the courthouse in the Moscow suburb of Khimki, where the airport is located.

+The director and team captain of UMMC Ektaerinburg, for which Griner plays in the offseason, testified on her behalf on Thursday.

-U.S. President Joe Biden and Secretary of State Antony Blinken have said they are doing all they could to win her release, as well as that of other Americans the U.S. considers “wrongly detained” by Russia, including former Marine Paul Whelan.
+U.S. President Joe Biden and Secretary of State Antony Blinken have said they are doing all they could to win her release, as well as that of other Americans the U.S. considers “wrongly detained” by Russia, including former Marine Paul Whelan who is serving 16 years on an espionage conviction.

 Washington may have little leverage with Moscow, though, because of strong animosity over its military operation in Ukraine.